Best Fajita Marinade Recipe: 3 Secrets for Juicy, Flavorful Fajitas Every Time

 To create the best fajita marinade, you'll need a few essential ingredients.
 Here's a breakdown of the most common ones:

-• Olive Oil: Helps carry the flavors and keep the meat moist.
+• Olive Oil: Helps carry fat-soluble flavors and keeps the meat moist during cooking.
+Use high-quality extra virgin olive oil for best results.

 Marinade Comparison: Store-Bought vs. Homemade